DOSull/Spatial-Analysis-and-Modelling/labs/making-maps-in-r/02-data-wrangling-in-r.md

 Like *R* itself the `tidyverse` is largely inspired by the work of another New Zealander, [Hadley Wickham](http://hadley.nz/)...
 Aotearoa represent!

 We can't really get into the philosophy of it all here.
 Instead we focus on some key functionality provided by functions in the `dplyr` package.
 We will also look at processing pipelines using the `>%>` or 'pipe' operator.
-We'll round things off with a quick look at `ggplot2`.

 So... load these libraries